 Instructions

-- Mix the flour with the yeast, sugar and cinnamon.
+- Mix the flour with yeast, sugar, and cinnamon.

 - Pour the water there and knead for 2-3 minutes.